roblox-ts/roblox-ts/README.md

 ## Why?

-As Roblox games become increasingly complex and larger in scope, efficiently writing safe code becomes challenging with Lua.
-In addition, Lua is difficult to make tooling for.
+As Roblox games become increasingly complex and larger in scope, efficiently writing safe code becomes challenging with Luau.
+In addition, Luau is difficult to make tooling for.

-**roblox-ts** is designed to solve these problems by compiling TypeScript code directly into Lua, tuned for use in Roblox specifically.
+**roblox-ts** is designed to solve these problems by compiling TypeScript code directly into Luau, tuned for use in Roblox specifically.

 ## How?

 **roblox-ts** is an attempt to bridge the abilities of TypeScript to work in a Roblox environment.
-We break down your code into an abstract syntax tree and emit functionally similar structures in Lua so that the code behaves the same (without the type information).
+We break down your code into an abstract syntax tree and emit functionally similar structures in Luau so that the code behaves the same (without the type information).

 ## Quick start & Documentation